 The programme consists of the free-entrance Park Village, where you will find the main stage and the food stalls.
 Children will love Kidsvillage where they can try to get in touch with their inner musician at different instrument-playing workshops – all in the ear-friendly outdoor environment.

-The (usually) more than 140 films of the festival are slightly confusingly sorted in several different ways.
+The (usually) more than 140 films of the festival are sorted in several different ways.
 There’s the themes, then the sections, and finally parcours (“trails”).
 Or perhaps you would rather focus on seeing films where guests are present (actors/directors/producers …).

 Film music has always been on the menu at the Film Festival Gent and several dedicated events will be a treat for film music fans.
 The World Soundtrack Awards, the most important film music prizes in the world, is a major music event and attracts established and upcoming names in the film music industry.